ucsd-dsc232r/group-project/Local_SSH_Setup_Expanse.md

    cat ~/.ssh/id_ed25519.pub
    ```
 3. Copy the entire output string (it usually starts with `ssh-rsa` or `ssh-ed25519`).
-*(Note: If you get an error saying the file doesn't exist, you need to generate a key first by running `ssh-keygen` and pressing Enter through all the default prompts).*
+*(Note: If you get an error saying the file doesn't exist, you need to generate a key first.
+We recommend minimums like RSA 4096 (`ssh-keygen -t rsa -b 4096`) or SHA256 / Ed25519 (`ssh-keygen -t ed25519`).
+Press Enter through all the default prompts).*

 ## Step 3: Add Your Key to Expanse
 You must append your local public key to your authorized keys file on the Expanse cluster.